pichillilorenzo/JavaScriptEnhancements/README.md

 It will turn Sublime Text into a **JavaScript IDE** like!

-This project is based on my other Sublime Text plugin <a href="https://github.com/pichillilorenzo/JavaScript-Completions">JavaScript Completions</a>
+This project is based on my other Sublime Text plugin [JavaScript Completions](https://github.com/pichillilorenzo/JavaScript-Completions)

 **Note**:
-If you want use this plugin, you may want <span style="text-decoration: underline;">uninstall/disable</span> the JavaScript Completions plugin, if installed.
+If you want use this plugin, you may want <span style="text-decoration: underline;">uninstall/disable</span> the **JavaScript Completions** plugin, if installed.

 ## OS supported now